hqnicolas/WindowsAutoGenStudio/README.md

-# Make Sure Your Ollama Server is Runing on a Remote Computer
+# Make Sure Your Ollama Server is Runing
 - Inside Models You will need to change Ollama Server URL
 ```
 "base_url":"http://10.1.1.1/v1"